barryceelen/wp-multilocale/README.md

 - Store taxonomy term post count per language and use that number in stead.
 For example one might end up with an incorrect result when using `get_terms()` setting `hide_empy` to true.
 - ~~Modify parent selector on hierarchical post type admin screen to only include posts from the same locale.~~
 - Add UI to enable changing the locale of a post and/or change its translation group.
+- Use Automattic [wp-cldr](https://github.com/Automattic/wp-cldr) plugin if it is available.

 ### Also